 - Channel – campaign type (Email/SMS)

-2 types of Bounced existing:
+2 types of Bounced emails:

-- Soft Bounced – usually, a temporary problem in Emails such as full box or server issues.
+- Soft Bounced – usually a temporary problem in emails, such as full box or server issues.

 2. Campaign details

-This pane show all campaign sending details:
+This page shows all campaign sending details:

 The name of the campaign, send ID, Campaign subject and the mail address that the mail will send from.